SteveBarnett/human-centred/_posts/2026-09-17-mobile-screen-reader-testing-workshop.md

 ### Testing and demos

 - [Browsing with a mobile screen reader](https://tetralogical.com/blog/2021/10/05/browsing-with-a-mobile-screen-reader/) on TetraLogical.
 Includes a [4 minute video demo:  Browsing with a mobile screen reader](https://www.youtube.com/watch?v=ev8ERS5Z3NU).

+## See also

+Two versions of a desktop version of this workshop: [Screen reader testing workshop](/2026/05/25/screen-reader-testing-workshop/) and [Screen reader testing workshop for WWAM](/2026/07/12/screen-reader-testing-workshop-for-wwam/).